Account Funding

 # Custom payment flow

-For those interested in providing a seamless user experience, there's a way to embed Intergiro's custom UI components into your app.
+To provide a seamless user experience we provide a way to embed Intergiro's custom UI components to your app.

 TIP